JustinKim3420/fullstack-hy2020.github.io/src/content/7/en/part7e.md

 ```

 In the case of our example the differences were minor.
 The biggest difference between Functional components and Class components is mainly that the state of a Class component is a single object, and that the state is updated using the method _setState_, while in Functional components the state can consist of multiple different variables, with all of them having their own update function.

+Within the constructor for the App component, there is also an additional method, 'this.handleClick = this.handleClick.bind(this)'.
+If the method is not bound, when the button is clicked, the method will be undefined.

 In some more advanced use cases the effect hook offers a considerably better mechanism for controlling side effects compared to the lifecycle-methods of Class Components.